CSC4303 Network Programming

 (variability of RTT)

-• Congestion Control TCP congestion control uses a sliding window (cwnd), interprets packet loss as a congestion signal, and adjusts the window via AIMD to achieve an efficient and roughly fair bandwidth allocation.
+• Congestion Control (Network capacity limitation) TCP congestion control uses a sliding window (cwnd), interprets packet loss as a congestion signal, and adjusts the window via AIMD to achieve an efficient and roughly fair bandwidth allocation.

 • Max-Min fairness